robske110/IDDataLogger/README.md

 Note:
 `env.php` looks for a `.env` file two folders up from its location.
 (If you put the contents of the public folder in `/path/to/webroot/vwid/` it will look in `/path/to/.env`) If you place the files deeper inside the webroot, please consider editing env.php and configuring the correct path in the first line.
 It is strongly recommended keeping the .env file out of the webroot.

 You can alternatively set the environment variables through your webserver.
 (Or anything else that populates php's `$_ENV`)

+You now need to set up your system to automatically start `start.sh` on system start.
+Using systemd is recommended.

-After successful start you can now visit idView.php or use the iOS widget after [setting it up](docs/ioswidget.md)!
+You can now visit idView.php or use the iOS widget after [setting it up](docs/ioswidget.md)!

+#### Updating

+To update the software at a later data execute `git pull && git submodule update` in the repository directory and replace the files in the webroot with the new contents of the `public` folder.
+Make sure to restart the php process.
+(The one started by `start.sh`)

 ## Contributing

 Contributions are always welcome!
 You can help to improve the documentation, fix bugs in the code or add new features.

-Creating a containerized version (for example docker and especially with letsencrypt/certbot support) or improving the beginners guide are currently something I would love to have help with.
+Improving the beginners guide and documentation are currently something I would love to have help with.
 Feel free to open a PR!

 ### A big 'Thank you!' to the following contributors